 Why Manual Coffee Grinders?

-I don’t utilize manual coffee grinders much these days, purely due to the truth that I suffer from RSI with both wrists.
-Typing, playing drums, playing guitar, creating rude gestures at other motorists on the way to the studio, all take their toll.
+I don’t use manual coffee grinders much these days, purely because I suffer from RSI with both wrists.
+Typing, playing drums, playing guitar, making rude gestures at other motorists on the way to the studio, all take their toll.

-But if you don’t suffer from problems with your wrists, there are a few reasons that a manual hand coffee mill may be best for you.
+But if you don’t suffer from problems with your wrists, there are a few reasons that a manual hand grinder may be excellent for you.

 Price.